bigmms/chen_tits21/README.md

 ## License + Attribution
-The ITS code is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This code is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Commercial usage is not permitted.
 If you use this code in a scientific publication, please cite the following [paper](https://ieeexplore.ieee.org/document/9357944):
 ```
 @ARTICLE{ChenTITS2021,
   author={B. -H. {Chen} and S. {Ye} and J. -L. {Yin} and H. -Y. {Cheng} and D. {Chen}},